bradware/data-pipelines/README.md

 `SimpleActor ----> SimpleProcessor -----> SimplePrinter -----> Dumps to console`

-**Note**: Make sure the kakfa topic in `SimpleActorPipeline.scala` matches the one you created during Getting Started and for the command line
+**Note**: Make sure the kakfa topic in `SimpleActorPipeline.scala` matches the one you created during Getting Started and for the command line **Kafka Producer**

 Run through `SimpleActorPipeline.scala`

-## Simple Actor Pipeline
+## Simple Tweet Pipeline
+* Publish messages to Kafka Topic through command-line **Kafka Producer**
+  *  `bin/kafka-console-producer.sh --broker-list localhost:9092 --topic topic_name`
+* Pull messages from Kafka Consumer into Akka ActorPublisher
+* Push Messages through an Akka Stream/Runnable Flow and undergo transformation (Source)
+* Subscriber reads the messages from the Akka Stream/Runnable Flow (Sink)
+* Subscriber/Sink dumps the transformed to the console

+**Note**: Make sure the kakfa topic in `SimpleActorPipeline.scala` matches the one you created during Getting Started and for the command line **Kafka Producer**

+Run through `SimpleTweetPipeline.scala`